stucco/docs/docs/arch-v1.md

 * `uuid` (string) - the hash of the JSON message
 * `graph` (string) - the GraphSON representation of the unstructured document's concepts (nodes) and relationships (edges)

-#### Graph Bolt
+#### Alignment Bolt

 ##### Description
-The Graph bolt aligns and merges the new subgraph into the full knowledge graph.
+The Alignment bolt aligns and merges the new subgraph into the full knowledge graph.

 ##### Input Transport Protocol
 [Storm's Multilang Protocol](https://github.com/nathanmarz/storm/wiki/Multilang-protocol)